skywind3000/z.lua/README.md

       eval "$(lua /path/to/z.lua --init bash)"

+  the default matching algorithm is similar to z.sh to keep compatible, you may like the enhanced matching algorithm for productivity:

+      eval "$(lua /path/to/z.lua --init bash enhanced once)"

+  and perhaps this:

+      export _ZL_ECHO=1

+  if you want `z.lua` print the new directory after cd.

 - zsh:

   put something like this in your `.zshrc`:

       eval "$(lua /path/to/z.lua --init zsh)"

+  Options like "enhanced" and "echo" can be used after `--init` too.
 It can also be initialized from "skywind3000/z.lua" with your zsh plugin managers (antigen / oh-my-zsh).

 - posix shells: